sampsakuronen/auratkartalla/README.md

 The snowplow GPS data is presented by [Stara](http://www.hel.fi/stara).
 The API used is a part of [Helsinki Open Data](http://dev.hel.fi/).

-index.php is in this repo only so that Heroku installation works (and I'm too lazy to remove it).
+Index.php is in this repo only so that Heroku installation works (by starting Apache stack).

 ## How to
     Install Compass and CoffeeScript (see instructions from Google)